 After successful completion of the final examination, the candidate must upload a final copy of the dissertation to the Graduate College for a format review.
 The candidate makes any corrections required and provides two signed copies of the final dissertation to the Graduate Degree Certification office.
-Approval pages, which must accompany these copies, are available on the Graduate College website (www.grad.arizona.edu) and it is recommended that the student take these approval pages to the final examination for signatures.
+Approval pages, which must accompany these copies, are available on the Graduate College website (www.grad.arizona.edu).

-The candidate provides a final copy of the dissertation to the Graduate Program Coordinator to be bound for the Program's library.
+The candidate provides a final copy of the dissertation to the Graduate Program Coordinator.

-Addendum Guidelines for Master's Thesis
+Addendum Guidelines for Master's Degree Graduate Interdisciplinary Program in Neuroscience University of Arizona